carbon-language/carbon-lang/llvm/docs/CMake.rst

   creation of certain convenience build system targets, such as the various ``install-*`` and ``check-*`` targets, since IDEs don't always deal well with a large number of targets.
 This is usually autodetected, but it can be configured manually to explicitly control the generation of those targets.
-One scenario where a manual override may be desirable is when using Visual Studio 2017's CMake integration, which would not be detected as an IDE otherwise.

 **LLVM_ENABLE_LIBCXX**:BOOL
   If the host compiler and linker supports the stdlib flag, -stdlib=libc++ is